Merriman Advisor, Michael Van Sant, CFP® says:

 Whether it’s through a homeowner’s or renter’s policy, it’s important to obtain the right level of insurance on your personal property to replace your valuables in the event of a disaster, like fire or theft.
 For homeowners, your policy should also cover the replacement value of the home.
 Don’t forget to review your coverage on an annual basis to ensure that it provides the right level of protection as your home and personal property value increases.
 At Merriman, we’ll work with your property and casualty insurance professional to make sure you’re protected, or if you’re not currently working with someone, we can refer you to a professional we trust.

-Merriman Advisor, Phuc Dang, CPA, CFP® says:
+Merriman Advisor, Jeff Barnett, CFP® says:

 When it comes to risk and insurance planning, rental and vacation homes have their own nuances that you need to consider.
 Work with a professional to make sure you have proper coverage and don’t forget to review it annually.
 It’s also important to maintain good cost basis records, including home improvements, for the life of that property to minimize the eventual capital gain on its sale.